Olympus E-520 vs Sony NEX-7

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the NEX-7 has an electronic viewfinder (2359k dots), while the E-520 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the NEX-7 offers a wider field of view (100%) than the one in the E-520 (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the NEX-7 has a higher magnification (0.73x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Olympus E-520, the Sony NEX-7, and comparable cameras.

 One feature that differentiates the E-520 and the NEX-7 is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-520 writes its imaging data to Compact Flash or xD Picture cards, while the NEX-7 uses SDXC or Memory Stick PRO Duo cards.
 The E-520 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the NEX-7 only has one slot.